cole-trapnell-lab/leidenbase/README.md

 ### Prerequisites

 This distribution requires software development tools including C, C++, and FORTRAN compilers.
 These compilers are provided often with your operating system or as packages.
-The R Project distributes C, C++, and FORTRAN [development tools](https://cran.r-project.org/bin/macosx/tools/) for MacOS.
+The R Project distributes C, C++, and FORTRAN development tools for [MacOS](https://cran.r-project.org/bin/macosx/tools/) and for [Windows](https://cran.r-project.org/bin/windows/Rtools/).

 ### Installing